JuliaLang/juliaup/README.md

 in a shell.

+## Continuous Integration (CI)

+If you use GitHub Actions as your CI provider, you can use the [`julia-actions/install-juliaup`](https://github.com/julia-actions/install-juliaup) action to install Juliaup in CI.

 #### Command line arguments

 One can pass various command line arguments to the Julia installer.
 The syntax for installer arguments is